AdobeDocs/commerce-php/src/pages/development/backward-incompatible-changes/highlights.md

 The following major backward-incompatible changes were introduced in the 2.4.8-beta Adobe Commerce and Magento Open Source releases:

-* <!--AC-12689-->Upgraded `monolog/monolog` dependency
+* Upgraded `monolog/monolog` dependency
-* <!--AC-12129-->Updated default value for 2FA OTP window
+* Updated default value for 2FA OTP window
-* <!--AC-11945-->New 2FA system parameter
+* New 2FA system parameter
-* <!--AC-6984-->New unique EAV key
+* New unique EAV key

 ### Upgraded monolog/monolog dependency

-The `monolog/monolog` third-party dependency was updated to the latest stable version (3.x) to enhance platform stability and performance.
+The `monolog/monolog` third-party dependency was updated to the latest stable version (3.x) to enhance platform stability and performance.<!--AC-12689-->

 **Action Required:**